brez/iron-umbrella/README.md

-## APOPHENIA

-Apophenia /æpɵˈfiːniə/ is the experience of seeing meaningful patterns or connections in random or meaningless data.

 ### THE IDEA

 Provides a diagonal (?) grid, etc for fft spectrum / color analysis which allows the music itself to create patterns.